percona/percona-postgresql-operator/source/tablespace.rst

 .. _howto-tablespace:

 ===========================================================
-|operator| single-namespace and multi-namespace deployment
+Using PostgreSQL Tablespaces with |operator|
 ===========================================================

 Tablespaces allow DBAs to store a database on multiple file systems within the